So you’re looking for the best condenser dryer?

 How To Make Sure You Get Your Monies Worth

-It’s a big purchase and you want to get your monies worth when you’re buying a condenser dryer.
+It’s a big purchase and you want to get your money’s worth when you’re buying a condenser dryer.

 I’ve talked about the savings on energy but I also want to say that please please make sure you take care of your dryer properly.

-Take a look at the manual when yours arrives and see what it says on cleaning.
+Take a look at the manual when yours arrives and see what it says about cleaning.

-Keep filters cleaned, keep the water tray empty and anything else that it asks you to do.
+Keep filters cleaned, keep the water tray empty, and do anything else that it asks you to do.
 Getting condenser dryers repaired is a pain in the backside and normally totally preventable.

 Other Condenser Tumble Dryer Reviews UK